-k8s.enterprisedb.io/podEnvHash: Deprecated, as the k8s.enterprisedb.io/podSpec annotation now also contains the podenvironment k8s.enterprisedb.io/podSpec : Snapshot of the spec of the pod generated by the operator.
+k8s.enterprisedb.io/podSpec : Snapshot of the spec of the pod generated by the operator.
 This annotation replaces the old, deprecated k8s.enterprisedb.io/podEnvHash annotation.

 k8s.enterprisedb.io/poolerSpecHash: Hash of the pooler resource.

 k8s.enterprisedb.io/pvcStatus:Current status of the PVC: initializing, ready, or detached.